 LMS Feature For Corporate Learning #2 – Course Authoring

-In the context of learning and development, an authoring tool commonly refers to software that helps to create eLearning and other digital content.
+In the context of learning and development, an authoring tool commonly refers to scorm compliant or custom elearning software that helps to create eLearning, learning courses, online-learning quizzes, and other wysiwyg digital content.
 The main job of an authoring tool is to make developing content more efficient, and open up possibilities that would be unfeasible, or too time-consuming to develop without a dedicated tool.

 With the rise of cloud-based HTML5 authoring software, it’s now a prerequisite for any enterprise LMS to include some form on built-in content authoring tool, and these can range from very basic block type builders that can only use text and images, to fully integrated HTML and microlearning authoring tools that will negate the need for you to purchase a separate authoring solution.

-So it’s important to check that any LMS has an authoring component that suits the type of content that you want to create and helps you to create it quickly and easily.
+So it’s important to check that any LMS has elearning authoring tools that suit the type of content that you want to create and help you to create it quickly and easily.

 An important part of the authoring tool specification is what type of content it supports.
 It’s fair to say that almost all authoring tools support text, images, and video, but if you have existing training content in older formats that you want to import, for example, PPT presentation, ensure the tool allows you to do that automatically.